mcurto/eDNA_Metagenomics/README.md

 #### Add taxonomic lineage to results:

 Taxonomic lineage was added in three steps.
 First the taxonomic IDs were extracted with the script **ExtractTaxID_Filt.py**.
-Second extract the lineage using the Taxonomic IDs with taxonkit (Shen and Ren 2021).
-Third add lineage information the the filtered matches with the script **AddTaxonomyFiltFile_WithTaxIDInfo.py**
+Second the lineage was retrieved using taxonkit (Shen and Ren 2021).
+Third lineage information was addedto the filtered blast outputs with the script **AddTaxonomyFiltFile_WithTaxIDInfo.py**

-The script ExtractTaxID_Filt.py takes two positional arguments: 1st the directory containing the filtered blast outputs, and 2nd a path to the output file containing the taxonomic IDs:
+The script ExtractTaxID_Filt.py takes two positional arguments: 1<sup>st</sup> the directory containing the filtered blast outputs, and 2<sup>nd</sup> the path to the output file where the taxonomic IDs will be saved:

     python3 ExtractTaxID_Filt.py /path/to/directory/Blast_filtered_outputs/ /path/to/TaxID_file.txt

 The resulting Tax ID file was used to extract the lineages using the taxonkit tool.
 This step requires the taxonomy database from genbank (https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz) to be downloaded and decompressed.

 Taxonkit can be run in the folowing way:

     taxonkit lineage --data-dir /path/to/taxdump/ /path/to/TaxID_file.txt -o /path/to/Lineage_file.txt

 The lineages are then added to the filtered files with the script **TaxonomyFiltFile_WithTaxIDInfo.py** by adding an extract collumn to the blast output.
-This script takes three positional arguments: 1st the directory containing the filtered reads, 2nd the path to the file containing the lineages, 3rd the output directory:
+This script takes three positional arguments: 1<sup>st</sup> the directory containing the filtered reads, 2<sup>nd</sup> the path to the file containing the lineages, 3<sup>rd</sup> the output directory:

     python3 AddTaxonomyFiltFile_WithTaxIDInfo.py /path/to/directory/Blast_filtered_outputs/ /path/to/Lineage_file.txt /path/to/directory/Blast_lineage_outputs/